Aarchana/riyamalushte.github.io/_posts/2018-02-01-LehLadhak.md

 ![image-title-here]({{ "/assets/img/posts/ladakh.jpeg" | absolute_url }}){:class="img-responsive"}

-1. The highest bridge in the world
+1. It has got the highest bridge in the world

 2. Rare twin humped camels are found here

-3. The mystical Magnetic Hill which is also known as the “gravity hill” pulls you upwards!
+3. The mystical Magnetic Hill which is also known as the “gravity hill” pulls you upwards

 4. Dry but still home to large variety of birds